kickaha2019/articles/Hobbies/Pagoda/collection/flow_of_execution.md

----
-title: Flow of execution
+@title		Flow of execution
----
+@markdown
 Each script command can succeed zero, one, or many times.
 Each times
 	it succeeds it passes the context which it may have modified to the next command in the script being executed.
 When a script command